Rommel's asparagus

-Rommel's asparagus (German: Rommelspargel; /de/) were 13 to 16 ft logs which the Axis placed in the fields and meadows of Normandy to cause damage to the expected invasion of Allied military gliders and paratroopers.
-Also known in German as Holzpfähle ("wooden poles"), the wooden defenders were placed in early 1944 in coastal areas of France and the Netherlands against airlanding infantry.
-Rommelspargel took their name from Field Marshal Erwin Rommel, who ordered their design and usage; Rommel himself called the defensive concept Luftlandehindernis ("air-landing obstacle").
+Rommel's asparagus (German: Rommelspargel; /de/) or Holzpfähle ("wooden poles") were wooden poles erected in early 1944 by Axis forces in coastal areas of France and the Netherlands as defenses against Allied military gliders and paratroopers.

+The 13 to 16 ft logs were called Rommelspargel after Field Marshal Erwin Rommel, who ordered their design and use; he called the defensive concept Luftlandehindernis ("air-landing obstacle").

-Though Rommel's forces placed more than a million wooden poles in fields, their effect on the invasion of Normandy was inconsequential.
+Rommel's forces placed more than a million wooden poles in fields, but their effect on the invasion of Normandy was inconsequential.
 Later, in the French Riviera, only about 300 Allied casualties were attributed to the tactic.
 These casualties could have been caused immediately or over time from trauma to the brain, organs, infection, etc.

 Rommel's asparagus refers specifically to wooden poles used against aerial invasion.
 The term has also been used to describe wooden logs set into the beaches of the English Channel and the Atlantic Ocean to disrupt amphibious landings of troops.
 Testing found these wooden defenses too weak to stop boats, and they were largely abandoned in favor of Hemmbalken ("obstruction beams") and other beach defenses.